reveal/revealjs.com/src/creating-plugins.md

 | :-          | :-
 | id <span class="r-var-type">String</span>     | The plugins unique ID.
 This can be used to retrieve the plugin instance via `Reveal.getPlugin(<id>)`.
 | init <span class="r-var-type">Function</span>      | An optional function that is called when the plugin should run.
 It's invoked with one argument; a reference to the [presentation instance](/api/) that the plugin was registered with.<br><br>The init function can optionally return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 If a Promise is returned, reveal.js will wait for it to resolve before the presentation finishes initialization and fires the [ready event](/events/#ready).
+| destroy <span class="r-var-type">Function</span>      | Optional function that is called when the reveal.js instance that this plugin is registered to is uninitialized.
 {.key-value}

 Here's an example plugin which shuffles all slides in a presentation when the T key is pressed.
 Note that we export a function that returns a new plugin object.
 This is done because there may be [multiple presentation instances on the same page](/initialization/#multiple-presentations), and each should have their own instance of our plugin.